 When people are carrying around a substantial amount of credit card debt, they sometimes have difficulty just getting started paying off that debt.

-It’s easy to get frustrated quickly, and feeling overly anxious about your debt isn’t going to help you pay it off any faster.
+Being in a lot of debt is not fun.
+One form of debt that can really sting is credit card debt.
+When you have a lot of debt to get rid of, it can be easy to get frustrated quickly, but feeling overly anxious about your debt isn’t going to help you pay it off any faster.
 So what is the best approach to eliminating your credit card debt?

 A quick Google search of “how to pay off credit card debt” will give you over a hundred different answers.
-The truth is that different methods work better for different people—you need to understand your own personality and spending habits in order to choose the best option works for you.
+The truth is that different methods work better for different people.
+You need to understand your own personality and spending habits in order to choose the best option for you.

 Another trick is to come up with an activity that you can turn to whenever you feel the urge to spend compulsively.
-It could be anything—gardening, reading a book, or going for a walk—the point is to get your mind off of your compulsive behavior long enough for the urges to pass.
+It could be anything!
+Maybe you can turn to gardening, reading a book, or going for a walk whenever you feel stressed or sad.
+The point is to teach yourself to do healthier things when you feel stressed or want to have fun instead of spending money.

 Identify Wants and Needs

-It’s ok to have unconventional wants and needs.
-You just need to be able to identify them.
-Because—let’s be honest here—you’re not going to be able to get out of debt unless you avoid unnecessary spending on things that you don’t need.
+First, make a 2 columned list of all your basic wants and needs.
+It’s ok to have unconventional wants and needs so long as you can identify them.
+You need to be self-aware of your own wants and needs because you won’t get out of debt unless you avoid unnecessary spending on things you don’t need.

 Don’t Give Up